 The addition of the harbour district led to a building boom and great prosperity in Ostia.
 The overwhelming majority of the buildings that have been excavated was built in the first half of the second century, during the reign of Trajan, Hadrian, and Antoninus Pius.
 The prosperity lasted until the Severan period, that is the early third century.

 When the work on Trajan's harbour was finished, the builders turned their attention to Ostia and started rebuilding the city, supervised by Hadrian (how they were able to take over the properties of the local aristocracy remains a mystery).
 Hadrian was twice duovir of Ostia, and in an inscription he was honoured because he had "preserved and enlarged the colony with all his indulgence and liberality" (colonia conservata et aucta omni indulgentia et liberalitate eius).
-During his reign the north-east part of the city (including the area that had been reserved by C. Caninius) was rebuilt with a rectangular plan.
+It was not self evident that Ostia would flourish: the Emperor ensured that it would be the organisational hub.
+During the reign of Hadrian the north-east part of the city (including the area that had been reserved by C. Caninius) was rebuilt with a rectangular plan.
 Fire-fighters (vigiles) from Rome were stationed in new barracks in this area.
 A huge Capitolium was erected to the north of the Forum.
 Hadrian's successor Antoninus Pius and Gavius Maximus, an official in Rome, donated large baths.
 Warships from Misenum, a military naval base, were stationed at Ostia.
 The sailors acted as police, and took governors and Emperors to the provinces.
 They were also in charge of the awnings of the Colosseum in Rome.

 In the second half of the second century and in the Severan period building activity was restricted to repairs and modifications.
 Commodus enlarged the theatre and refounded the colony as Colonia Felix Commodiana ("Happy Colony of Commodus").
 Septimius Severus improved a road along the beach, connecting the mouth of the Tiber and Terracina.
 Probably during the reign of Alexander Severus, the last Emperor of the Severan dynasty (222-235 AD), a large round temple was built to the west of the Forum.
 It resembles the Pantheon in Rome.
 Inscriptions testify to the existence of an Imperial palace in Ostia.Back to index